 Are there any alternatives to Avios credit cards?

-There are also cards aimed specifically at hotel stays, such as the IHG Rewards Club credit card, which includes offers for IHG properties like Crowne Plaza and Holiday Inn.
+There are also cards aimed specifically at hotel stays, such as the IHG Rewards Club credit card (no longer active), which included offers for IHG properties like Crowne Plaza and Holiday Inn.

 Do Avios points expire?